House of Arenberg: Princely Counts and later Dukes of Arenberg

 In 1605, Charles d'Arenberg and Anne de Croÿ bought the Land of Enghien of King Henry IV of France, and they made it their principal seat in the Netherlands.
 Initially inspired by the example set by Robert Cecil at Theobalds House, the Arenbergs created gardens at Enghien that came to enjoy an international reputation.
 In testimony of the patronage given to the Capuchins, the order's convent at Enghien became the necropolis of the Arenbergs.

 With the Duchy of Aarschot came the secondary country seat of Heverlee and the vast forest of Meerdaal.
-In keeping with their high status, the Dukes also owned a residence in Brussels.
-After its destruction in the bombardment of 1695, the Dukes had to settle for rented accommodation until acquiring the stately Egmont Palace in 1754.
+In keeping with their high status, the Arenbergs also owned a residence in Brussels.
+After its destruction in the bombardment of 1695, the Arenbergs had to settle for rented accommodation until acquiring the stately Egmont Palace in 1754.
 It was to remain in the family's possession until 1918.

-During the War of the First Coalition, the House of Arenberg lost its territories on the Left Bank of the Rhine.
+During the War of the First Coalition, the Arenbergs lost their territories on the Left Bank of the Rhine.
 In 1803, Louis Engelbert, 6th Duke of Arenberg, was compensated with Recklinghausen and Meppen in Germany, and in 1806 also with the county of Dülmen, together named the Duchy of Arenberg.
 In 1810, Napoleon occupied it; in 1815, the Congress of Vienna returned it at first but then mediatized Meppen in favor of the Kingdom of Hanover and Recklinghausen in favor of the Kingdom of Prussia.
-The Arenbergs received the rights and rank of a mediatized house.
+The House of Arenberg received the rights and rank of a mediatized house.